doctea/usb_midi_clocker/README.md

 - GDB debug mode doesn't work - might just simply be because we don't have enough RAM to do this now?
 - MIDI looper quantiser: Some notes get lost/mangled when quantising looper; need a bit cleverer logic to ensure that a playable note is always created
 - Think it may be a couple of BPM slower in practice than what is actually set -- maybe rounding error in how tick length is calculated?  or due to a loop taking too long and missing the tick?
-- USBMIDI devices (CraftSynth, Beatstep) don't seem to receive Note messages sent from the 'CV Input' behaviour, while SerialMIDI devices eg Neutron and Bitbox play them without any problem.
-Have checked and the messages /are/ being sent, with correct channel too, so bit of a mystery why they aren't being acted on..
+- ~~USBMIDI devices (CraftSynth, Beatstep) don't seem to receive Note messages sent from the 'CV Input' behaviour, while SerialMIDI devices eg Neutron and Bitbox play them without any problem.
+Have checked and the messages /are/ being sent, with correct channel too, so bit of a mystery why they aren't being acted on..~~ <- hmm, fixed this by making CVInput behaviour send message to midi_matrix_manager on channel 0 instead of channel 1..?  but not sure why this would be, since the channel looked correct in DeviceBehaviourUSBBase#sendNoteOn() !
 - The 'delay' menu item for ClockedBehaviours gets set to an incorrect value when opened?

 ## Known issues (may be solved)